Featured in Mental Health Weekly, February 2020

-The benefits of telehealth technology in the mental health sphere
+The benefits of telepsychiatry and telehealth technology within the mental health sphere

 Telehealth and telepsychiatry innovations show great promise in counterbalancing the challenges in access to care and continued mental health management for patients.

-Having leveraged telehealth and telepsychiatry for several years now, I’ve seen the numerous benefits of telehealth technologies firsthand.
+Having leveraged telehealth for several years now, I’ve seen the numerous benefits of telepsychiatry and other telehealth modalities firsthand.
 These solutions facilitate stronger primary intervention in service of significantly increased access, improved outcomes, and reduced costs.

 The benefits of strengthening primary intervention for mental health through improving resources available to PCPs are multifaceted.